Who Was Ayatollah Ruhollah Khomeini?

 In June 1963, Khomeini made a speech suggesting that if the Shah did not change the political direction of Iran, the populace would be happy to see him leave the country.
 As a result, Khomeini was arrested and held in prison.
 During his incarceration, people took to the streets with cries for his release, and were met by the government with military force.
 Even so, it was nearly a week before the unrest was resolved.
 Khomeini was held in prison until April 1964, when he was allowed to return to Qom.

 The Shah continued to cultivate close ties with the United States, and to be what Khomeini considered "soft" on Israel.
-This prompted Khomeini to pronounce his belief that Jews would take over Iran and that the U.S. considered all Iranians to be little more than slaves to America's Western ideals.
+This prompted Khomeini to pronounce his belief that Jews would take over Iran and that the U.S. considered all Iranians to be little more than enslaved people to America's Western ideals.
 After delivering another inflammatory speech in the fall of 1964, Khomeini was arrested and deported to Turkey.
 Prevented by Turkish law from wearing the traditional clothes of a Shi'ite cleric and scholar, Khomeini took up residence in Najaf, Iraq in September 1965.
 He remained there for 13 years.

 Years in Exile